mp-ebsco/ribboneureka-server/README.md

 # Overview
-The 'platform.training.ribboneureka-server' project demonstrates a service registering with Eureka so other services can discover and access it.
+The `platform.training.ribboneureka-server` project demonstrates a service registering with Eureka so other services can discover and access it.

 It is a Spring Boot microservice that uses Spring Cloud Netflix for Netflix OSS Eureka service registration